Abandoned & Little-Known Airfields:

 The 1956 USGS topo map depicted the southern portion of the former airport

 as being the location of the Fiesta Gardens School & the Fiesta Grounds (County Fairgrounds).

-A 1968 aerial view showed one hangar still remained standing.
+A 1968 aerial view showed the former hangar at the southwest corner remained standing.

-A 1980 aerial view showed that the last hangar had been removed at some point between 1968-80,
+A 1980 aerial view showed the former hangar at the southwest corner had been removed at some point between 1968-80,